 Pros and Cons of Reconstructions

 The Gatehouse is an impressive reconstruction of the original West Gate.
 Visitors can walk through the inner rooms and climb up to the top.
 Here they can walk along the ramparts and look out over the river and the surrounding landscape, just as a soldier might have done in the 2nd century.
-But there was controversy when the Gatehouse was first opened in 1988.
+However, there was controversy when the Gatehouse was first opened in 1988.
 Critics argued that it might not be an accurate representation of the original.
 Worse still, it was a “dumbing down” of an important historical site.

 But many academics and museum experts are in favour of reconstructions, seeing them as a benefit to researchers as well as visitors.
 After all, they say, we are accustomed to the idea of artists’ impressions – pictures or models of ancient sites – and reconstructions are just the logical next step.
 And they enhance rather than diminish the visitor’s experience.
 Most visitors are not experts in Roman Britain and the reconstructed buildings help them to understand and interpret what they are seeing.
 For instance, the Arbeia Gatehouse gives a sense of the size and scale of the fort buildings in a way that bare facts and figures could never do.